LoopKit/loopdocs/docs/faqs/cgm-faqs.md

 ## Can I use Eversense E3 or Eversense 365?

-Using the experimental branch, feat/eversense using Loop 3.11.0, you can make a native connection to your Eversense E3 or 365.
+Using the experimental branch, feat/eversense using Loop 3.11.0 or newer, you can make a native connection to your Eversense E3 or 365.

 * See [Loop Development: Branches](../version/development.md#branches){: target="_blank" } for more information on how to build this branch.